swfiua/80days/posts/fred-update.rst

 Six years ago, Fred formed around the same area a little further south, but did not intensify as fast.
-It did become a hurricane, then dissipated as it curled, for a short while was heading easterly, then got pushed back eastward.
-By this time it had fallen apart and it did not get organised again.
+It did become a hurricane, then dissipated as it curled, for a short while was heading easterly, then got pushed back westward.
+By this time it had fallen apart and it did not get organised again, but the remnants of the storm tracked a good way across the Atlantic.

 Looking at the discussion of Fred, it is likely to be pulled apart in the short term.
-Then the track forecasts give a range of possibilities.
+Then the track forecasts give a range of possibilities, including heading westward.

 Bermuda Weather
 ===============